Learn by doing! Join our next ironguides The Method training camp in Phuket 2-3 November, 2013 — Clich HERE for more info.

 It’s a very straightforward run, mostly on the golf course.
 The golf course’s undulations are not significant.
 The only special consideration for this course is the terrain, as the mix of grass and dirt road makes it a bit slower compared with a hard surface.

-4min moderate at 90 steps per minute]
+30 minutes easy at 90 steps per minute

 Since many Asia-based triathletes live in big cities, make lemonade out of lemons by using the treadmill for the set above because it is an excellent training tool.
 How does a treadmill contribute so much to improved run skills?